WhatIETF/draft-jennings-dispatch-new-media/draft-jennings-dispatch-new-media.md

 The responsibility of the transport layer is to provide an end to end crypto layer equivalent to DTLS and they must ensure adequate congestion control.
-The transport layer brings up a flow between two comptuers.
+The transport layer brings up a flow between two computers.
 This flow can be used by multiple media streams.

 The MTI transport layer is QUIC with packets sent in an unreliable mode.